'Let’s keep history in Westmount': Business owner pushes for historic recognition of 1913 building

 "I wanted to be in a neighbourhood.
 I wanted to be part of a community.
 We're a fairly low traffic store.
 We do a lot of business online so we don't have hundreds of people through at a time."

-The issue is that several years ago the building was zoned for apartment building use—meaning its ideal purpose would to be torn down to make room, Archbold says in a plea to Facebook followers.
+The issue is that several years ago the building was zoned for apartment building use—meaning its ideal purpose would be to torn down to make room, Archbold says in a plea to Facebook followers.

 He will meet with the City of Edmonton Council in September to discuss adding the building to the city's registry of historic buildings.